ryanczm/Data-Science/README.md

-# DS
+# Data Science

-This is a repo for past data science tests.

-* `ga_bike_destination_pred.ipynb` - Technical assessment for General Atlantic Junior Data Scientist role.
+# Bike Destination Prediction Project (Boston Bike Dataset)
+* I try predict the ride destination of a Bike sharing app to facilitate user recommendations.
+The dataset used is the [Boston Bike-Sharing Dataset](https://www.kaggle.com/datasets/jackdaoud/bluebikes-in-boston) collected from [BlueBikes](https://bluebikes.com/)
-    * Given a biking dataset, I was asked to perform EDA, plot some graphs, data cleaning, feature engineering etc.
+* I first performed data cleaning and EDA to understand the data set, then did feature engineering and modelling.
-    * The objective given was to predict ride duration (regression task) or ride end station (multiclass classification task).
-After modelling, my conclusion was that the dataset lacked predictive power (poor accuracy, f1, etc).
-Modelling libraries used were `catboost` and `vaex.ml` aside from the usual stack.
+* Modelling libraries used were `catboost` (best for handling categorical features which were plenty) and `vaex.ml` (for processing very large datasets quickly) aside from the usual stack.
-    * My suggestion given would be to naively predict end station by tracking user history and suggesting most frequent destination station conditioned on starting station.
-This would likely outperform the model while being more practical/achieving the objective better without any use of ML in the first place.
-On hindsight, maybe I shouldn't have told them that directly ...
+* Prediction power is fairly weak.
+An alternative solution would be to naively predict end station by tracking user history and suggesting most frequent destination similar to many ride-hailing apps (Uber, Grab, etc).

+# Metals (Iron Ore Shipments) EDA Analysis

+* Adopted off an assignment by a metals trading company for a data analyst role.
+Given a dataset of daily dry bulk shipments of iron ore in between various ports in China, I perform some EDA and analysis in Pandas.
+* I look at various topics